kennywall/import-test/_posts/2011-02-28-managing-google-cloud-printers.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/google-cloud-print/google-cloud-print.png
 ---
-{% include JB/setup %}<p>I have been getting a lot of questions from users regarding how to manage their Google Cloud Printers.
+{% include JB/setup %}I have been getting a lot of questions from users regarding how to manage their Google Cloud Printers.
 To help guide users stumbling across my site, there are two types of Google Cloud Print Users:

 	End Users - You are installing Google Cloud Print on your Windows machine to print to it on your mobile phone.